Daily planning methods that actually fit your real life

 Daily planning fit: 60 seconds to find your method

-The Planning Fit Filter is a three-variable diagnostic that matches daily planning methods to your actual day by scoring schedule predictability, energy consistency, and planning patience on a 1-5 scale.
+The Planning Fit Filter is a three-variable diagnostic we developed to match daily planning methods to your actual day by scoring schedule predictability, energy consistency, and planning patience on a 1-5 scale.

 Stop trying every method until something sticks.
 Rate yourself 1-5 on each variable: